Mojtaba Zonnour

-Mojtaba Zonnour (مجتبی ذوالنور; also spelled Zolnour) is an Iranian Shi'a cleric and conservative politician who, as of 28 July 2016, represents Qom in the Iranian Parliament.
-He declared that he was SARS-CoV-2-positive on 27 February 2020.
+Mojtaba Zonnour (مجتبی ذوالنور; also spelled Zolnour) is an Iranian Shi'a cleric and principlist politician who, as of 28 July 2016, represents Qom in the Iranian Parliament.

 Political roles

 Zonnour was formerly Supreme Leader's Deputy Representative to the Islamic Revolutionary Guard Corps.

 Zonnour was the chairman of the Nuclear Subcommittee of the National Security and Foreign Policy Committee in the Islamic Consultative Assembly until 2019.
 He is currently the head of Commission of National-Security and Foreign-Policy (of Islamic Parliament of I.R.Iran).